Advertisement

 The good news: In recent years, scientists have developed new therapies that are helping people fight skin cancer and live longer.

-Your treatment plan often depends on your cancer's stage and location.
-Options can range from minor surgery for early cancers to targeted therapies and immunotherapies for more advanced skin cancer.
+Treatment plans often depend on the type, stage, and location of the cancer.
+Options can range from minor surgery for early-stage cancers to targeted therapies and immunotherapies for more advanced disease.

-Here's a quick review of treatment options you can discuss with your doctor.
+Here's a review of treatment options you can discuss with your healthcare provider (HCP).

 2 / 5